droideck/Curse-of-Strahd-Reloaded-PF2e-Rus/Акт III - Разорённая Земля/Arc Q - A Shining Beacon.md

 ***Tser Pool Encampment.*** The journey from Castle Ravenloft to Tser Pool is twelve miles long and takes four hours.
 Arturi Radanavich is no longer present, having departed three days prior without forewarning.

 If visited, Madam Eva declines to read the players' fortunes a second time, and merely warns them that they have entered the "final threshold of the path they have chosen."
-If the players inform her that they have learned her true name (Katarina), Madam Eva wryly congratulates them on their perceptiveness and can share the information regarding her relationship with Varushka in [[Arc O - Dinner with the Devil]].
+If the players inform her that they have learned her true name (Katarina), Madam Eva wryly congratulates them on their perceptiveness and can share the information regarding her relationship with Varushka in [[Арка O - Ужин с Дьяволом]].

 If the players suggest that she is associated with the Ladies of the Fanes, Madam Eva's gaze tightens and she stonily warns the players "not to invoke the names of the ancient, lest they rouse undesired attentions."
 (Madam Eva doesn't explain further.)
 # Q2.
 Dmitri's Plea